-Analyzing the case of the USA, Virginia Eubanks shows how the usage of A.I. systems are subjected to a long tradition of institutions that manage poverty and that seek through these innovations to adapt and continue their urge to contain, monitor, and punish the poor.
-She mentions that most of these programs take advantage of the tradition of State surveillance on vulnerable populations (Eubanks, 2018), which is to turn their existence into data, and now use algorithms to determine the provision of social benefits by the States.
+Analysing the case of the U.S.A., Virginia Eubanks shows how the usage of AI systems are subjected to a long tradition of institutions that manage poverty and that seek through these innovations to adapt and continue their urge to contain, monitor and punish the poor.
+She mentions that most of these programmes take advantage of the tradition of state surveillance on vulnerable populations, which is to turn their existence into data and use algorithms to determine the provision of social benefits by the states.

-In a similar take, Linnet Tylor, in her article "What is data justice?"
-(TYLOR, 2017), says that "granular data sources enable authorities to infer people's movements, activities, and behavior, not without having ethical, political, and practical implications of how the public and private sector view and treat people", this is even more challenging in cases of low-income portions of the population, since the ability of authorities to collect accurate statistical data about them has been previously limited, but now is targeted by regressive classifications systems that profile, judge, punish and surveil.
-Therefore, turning poverty and vulnerability into machine-readable data, with real consequences on the lives and livelihoods of the citizens involved.
-(Masiero, & Das, 2019).
-Likewise, Cathy O'Neil (2016), also analyzing the usages of AI in the United States, asserts that many A.I. systems "tend to punish the poor", meaning it is increasingly common for wealthy people to benefit from personal interactions, while data from the poor are processed by machines making decisions about their rights.
+In a similar take, Linnet Taylor, in her article "What is data justice?" says that "granular data sources enable authorities to infer people's movements, activities, and behaviour, not without having ethical, political, and practical implications of how the public and private sector view and treat people".
+This is even more challenging in cases of low-income portions of the population, since the ability of authorities to collect accurate statistical data about them has been previously limited, but now is targeted by regressive classification systems that profile, judge, punish and surveil.
+In this way, poverty and vulnerability is turned into machine-readable data, with real consequences on the lives and livelihoods of the citizens involved.
+Likewise, Cathy O'Neil, also analysing the usages of AI in the U.S.A., asserts that many AI systems "tend to punish the poor", meaning it is increasingly common for wealthy people to benefit from personal interactions, while data from the poor are processed by machines making decisions about their rights.

 This becomes even more relevant when we consider that social class has a powerful gender component.
-It is common for public policies to speak of the "feminization of poverty."
+It is common for public policies to speak of the "feminisation of poverty."
 In fact, the IV United Nations Conference on Women, held in Beijing in 1995, stated that 70% of poor people in the world were women.
-It is never enough to mention that the reasons why poverty affects women more commonly have nothing to do with biological reasons, but with structures of social inequality that make it more difficult for women to overcome poverty, such as access to education and employment (Aguilar, 2011).
-In the case of poverty management programs through big data and Artificial Intelligence systems, it is crucial to look at how poor women are particularly subject to surveillance by the States and how this leads to the reproduction of economic and gender inequalities (Castro & López, 2021).
+It is never enough to mention that the reasons why poverty affects women more commonly have nothing to do with biological reasons, but with structures of social inequality that make it more difficult for women to overcome poverty, such as access to education and employment.
+In the case of poverty management programmes through big data and AI systems, it is crucial to look at how poor women are particularly subject to surveillance by states and how this leads to the reproduction of economic and gender inequalities.